unicode-org/message-format-wg/exploration/bidi-usability.md

   in the correct location in an RTL _pattern_
 - _Expressions_ use isolates and directional marks to display internal tokens in the correct order and without spillover effects
-- The syntax uses paired enclosing marks that the Unicode Bidirectional Algorithm pairs for shaping purposes and these offer a poor person's form of isolation.
+- The syntax uses enclosing marks (specifically curly brackets) which the Unicode Bidirectional Algorithm pairs up for shaping purposes, resulting in a weak form of isolation in the syntax itself.

 The syntax permits (but does not require) isolating bidi controls to be used on the **outside** of the following: